nonitg/leafs-suck/README.md

 A fun trolling website that tracks exactly how long it's been since the Toronto Maple Leafs last won the Stanley Cup (May 2, 1967).

-## 🎯 Purpose

-This website is designed to lovingly troll your Leafs-loving friends by showing them the precise time elapsed since their team's last championship victory.
-Perfect for group chats, social media, or just keeping the suffering visible!

 ## ✨ Features

 - **Real-time countdown** showing years, months, days, hours, minutes, and seconds since May 2, 1967